osisoft/AVEVA-Adapter-MQTT-Docs/V1/PI-Adapter-for-MQTT-overview/pi-adapter-for-mqtt-principles-of-operation.md

 - **ComponentId**: Specifies the data source, for example, _MQTT1_
 - **ComponentType**: Specifies the type of adapter, for example, _MQTT_

-For MQTT specific metadata, see [MQTT specific metadata](xref:MQTTSpecificMetadata1-3) and for MQTT Sparkplug B specific metadata, see [MQTT Sparkplug B specific metadata](xref:MQTTSparkplugBSpecificMetadata1-3).

 ### MQTT specific metadata

 Metadata specific to the MQTT generic component are: